Disavie/texteditor/README.md

 note for 30 <br />
 start work on visual line mode to copy <br />
 start work on copy paste to zep-only buffer (vim yank) <br />
+undo/redo history <br />
 need to add ability to do dw db and relative line jumps <br />

+commit #30 <br />
+started work on undo/redo tree <br />
+changed statusbar write display <br />
+mBuf now is * mbuf on heap <br />
+no memory leaks according to valgrind <br /> more accurate write size notification <br />
+fixed problem with hitting s in normal mode <br />
+starting work on having multiple buffers (and windows) open at once <br />
+undo and redo is fully working afaik and is completely memory safe !!!! <br />
+also added a quick CTRL Q to exit fast <br />
+re-disabling the CTRL C to kill a program <br />
+hitting CTRL S in insert mode does weird stuff.. fixed it i think.. keep an eye out  <br />

 commit #29 <br />
 fixed w L scroll bugs <br />